-The next design of an IR intruder alarm circuit can e seen in the following images.
+The second design of an IR intruder alarm circuit can be seen in the following images.
 The idea was contributed by one of the avid readers of this blog Mr. Amit.

 Just like the above concept this design also has a transmitter and receiver units which simply needs to be aligned in line so that the IR waves from the transmitter circuit reaches the photodiode of the receiver and keeps its relay activated.